jaredthecomputerguy/triple-c-collective/README.md

 - Next.js: A React framework for building server-side rendered applications.
 - Tailwind CSS: A utility-first CSS framework for rapidly building custom designs.
-- Payload CMS: A headless CMS for managing website content.
+- Pocketbase: An external CMS for managing website content hosted on a personal VPS.
 - Nodemailer: A module for Node.js applications to allow easy email sending.
 - Vitest: A Vite-native testing framework.
 - Husky: A tool that allows for Git hooks to be easily configured.